emirdero/tt/README.md

 After merging to `main`, go to Settings > Pages and confirm the build is active ("GitHub Actions").

+## 404 Page

+A custom `404.html` is included.
+GitHub Pages will automatically serve this file for unknown routes at the site root.
+For local testing of unknown routes with a simple Python server you will only see directory listings or built-in 404; to simulate, directly open `404.html`.

+If you add client-side routing later, keep `404.html` lightweight and optionally inject redirect logic.

 ## Suggested Next Enhancements

 - Add Open Graph / Twitter meta tags for richer sharing.